Azure/azure-iot-sdk-java/service/iot-service-client/src/main/java/com/microsoft/azure/sdk/iot/service/api doc.md

  * @return an instance of the DeviceMethod.
  * @throws IOException This exception is never thrown.
  */
-public static DeviceMethod createFromConnectionString(String connectionString, DeviceMethodClientOptions options) throws IOException
+public static DeviceMethod createFromConnectionString(String connectionString, DeviceMethodClientOptions options) throws IOException;

 /**
  * Create a new DeviceMethod instance.